GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

-# Bank of Anthos Minikube Quickstart
+# Bank of Anthos Quickstart

 ##
 This tutorial shows you how to deploy the Bank of Anthos app to a Kubernetes cluster.